se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/EU_DECLARATION_OF_CONFORMITY_COMMERCIAL_TEMPLATE.md

 ## Technical Documentation

-Technical Documentation is maintained by the manufacturer and will be made available to competent authorities upon request.
+**Technical Documentation** is maintained by the manufacturer and will be made available to competent authorities upon request.
+The Declaration and Technical Documentation are retained for at least **ten (10) years** from the date the last unit within the above series is placed on the market.

 **Place/Date:**